ProjectEvergreen/greenwood/packages/plugin-renderer-lit/README.md

 }
 ```

-> _Keep in mind you will need to make sure your Lit Web Components are isomorphic and [properly leveraging `LitElement`'s lifecycles](https://github.com/lit/lit/tree/main/packages/labs/ssr#notes-and-limitations) and browser / Node APIs accordingly for maximum compatiblity and portablity._
+> _Keep in mind you will need to make sure your Lit Web Components are isomorphic and [properly leveraging `LitElement`'s lifecycles](https://github.com/lit/lit/tree/main/packages/labs/ssr#notes-and-limitations) and browser / Node APIs accordingly for maximum compatibility and portability._